• Skip to primary navigation

 Pumpkin oatmeal cookies covered in a maple glaze on top of white parchment paper with a few more cookies behind it.

 These scrumptious Pumpkin Oatmeal Cookies are definitely my go-to fall treat.
 You can make them in under 30 minutes and they come out so soft and chewy.
-The smooth, sweet maple glaze just makes them even more delicious.
+The smooth, sweet maple glaze just makes these pumpkin cookies even more delicious.

-While I am a huge fan of pumpkin muffins and this Pumpkin Chili, sometimes I just need a soft, bakery-style cookie that will satisfy my sweet tooth.
+While I am a huge fan of pumpkin muffins and these 3 ingredient pumpkin cookies, sometimes I just need a soft, bakery-style oatmeal cookie that will satisfy my sweet tooth.

-These pumpkin cookies have the perfect amount of sweetness and just the right balance of cakey vs soft and chewy texture.
+This pumpkin oatmeal cookie recipe has the perfect amount of sweetness and just the right balance of cakey vs soft and chewy texture.

-They also contain all good-for-you ingredients like, gluten free flour, oats, pumpkin puree, coconut oil, sugar, and cinnamon.
-All ingredients that you probably already have.
+These cookies also contain all good-for-you ingredients like, gluten-free flour, oats, pumpkin puree, coconut oil, sugar, and cinnamon.
+All ingredients that you probably already have, so you can whip these up anytime!

 Glazed pumpkin cookies on the rightt hand side on top of a piece of white parchment paper with a single cookie on the left side that has been broken apart.